zacharied/vox2ksh/README.md

 #### Charts

 These should be in the format given by running [ifstools](https://github.com/mon/ifstools) on the game's vox IFS files.
-They should go inside the directory given by the `VOX_ROOT` constant.
-If done correctly, there will be a number of `vox_XX_ifs` directories where `XX` is the number from the IFS folder.
-Each directory will contain a number of `.vox` files.
-Charts go in the `data` directory.
+Upon extraction, the files will be in a number of `vox_<xx>_ifs` directories.
+Move all vox files within those directories into the one specified by the `--vox-dir` flag.
+There should be no subdirectories within that directory; a path to a chart would be `<vox-dir>/<a chart>.vox`.

 #### Songs